 4.6. (b) (In the event of destruction of the Trial Drugs by the Institution):

 All the expired or otherwise unusable Trial Drugs or those that have not been used upon conclusion of the Trial will be disposed of by the Institution at the Sponsor's expense.
-The Institution shall provide the Sponsor with certification of disposal by current regulations.
+The Institution pharmacy locally destroys drugs, in compliance with the company procedure PR.PCI.05 “waste procedures”; for each destruction pharmacy will issue a unique document bearing a declaration containing the quantity of drug destroyed, batch, and expiry date.
+Institution undertakes to give Sponsor a statement of the made destruction, in compliance with the regulation in force.
 Concerning the disposal of unused Trial Drugs and the related operations, the Sponsor shall pay the Institution the amount indicated in Annex A (Paragraph "Costs and Payments" – Part 1) attached to this Agreement.
 The Institution will invoice the indicated amount plus VAT at the ordinary rate, with the description "Ancillary cost for the disposal of expired or unused Trial Drugs".
+(S.O.P.
+“PR.
+MMU.02 “Investigational Medicinal Product management”)

 Art.
 5 – Loan for use (where applicable)